House of Baux: Princes of Orange

-In 1417, the House of Ivrea or House of Châlon-Arlay succeeded as princes of Orange.
+In 1417, the House of Ivrea or House of Chalon-Arlay succeeded as princes of Orange.

 A brother of William I started the branch of the Lords of Courbezon (House of Baux-Courbezon), which became extinct in 1393.
 Another brother started the line of Lords of Suze, Solerieux and Barri (House of Baux-Suze-Solerieux-Barri), which became extinct and reverted afterwards to the counts of Orange.

 Family Genealogy

 Ancestors of the Lords of Baux

 The ancestors of the Lords of Baux: